capr/die/README.md

 ## What

 A basic set of functions for flow control and user interaction for shell scripts.
 It improves the readability of scripts by making them shorter and more illustrative of author's intent, while at the same time providing a framework for allowing the user of the script to control the interaction.
+All in 6 lines of code.

 ```
 debug "script started"            # use --debug to see the message
 say "Hi"                          # suppress with --quiet
-somecmd || die "can't go on"      # laments and exits with code 1 if the command fails
+some_cmd || die "can't go on"     # laments and exits with code 1 if the command fails
 run somecmd args                  # use --debug to see the full command and its exit code
 must somecmd args                 # if somecmd fails, exits showing what ran and the exit code
 hold "Look at me now"             # asks for a keypress; suppress with --yes or --quiet